Lie integrability by quadratures for symplectic, cosymplectic, contact and cocontact Hamiltonian systems: Symplectic, cosymplectic, contact and cocontact Hamiltonian systems

 \section{Symplectic, cosymplectic, contact and cocontact Hamiltonian systems}

-It is given a review of the formalism of symplectic geometry, cosymplectic geometry, contact geometry, cocontact geometry and the formulations of Hamiltonian mechanics under these geometries.
-The purpose of this section is to set up notation and language used in this paper.
+In this section we review the formalism of symplectic geometry, cosymplectic geometry, contact geometry, cocontact geometry and the formulations of Hamiltonian mechanics under these geometries.
+The purpose of this section is to set up the notation and terminology used in this paper.

 Let us start with a brief review of symplectic geometry and the formulation of time-independent Hamiltonian mechanics (for details see \cite{AMRC2019,LR89,Torres2020,Lee2012}).

 Let $(M,\omega)$ be a symplectic manifold of dimension $2n$.
 Around any point $p\in M$ there exist local coordinates $(q^{1},\cdots,q^{n},p_{1},\cdots,p_{n})$, called canonical coordinates or Darboux coordinates, such that